 Traffic Accidents - If you are involved in an accident you should first ensure the safety of your passengers.
 If any passenger is injured you should provide them with your first aid kit unless the injuries are serious in which case you should call for an ambulance.
-You must then immediately report the accident to the Police and inform the Council within 72 hours.
-If the vehicle is damaged, then you should make the owner of the vehicle aware and where possible, return it to the owner.
+You must then report the accident to the Police and inform the Council within 72 hours.
+If the vehicle is damaged, then you should make the owner of the vehicle aware and where possible, return it to its proprietor.
 The first aid kit in the vehicle is for the use of the passengers and there is no requirement for a driver to attempt to offer first aid to a passenger, especially where they are not qualified to do so.

-Other Animals - You must not carry your own pet in your vehicle and you are not obliged to carry any animal in your vehicle unless it is an assistance dog.
+Other Animals - You must not carry your own pet in your vehicle and you are not obliged to carry a passengers pet unless it is an assistance dog.